STATEMENT

 2024-2025, Will You Hold This Against Me, Space Untitled, Wilton Manors, FL

-2024, Tranquil and Thankful, KBM Art Gallery, online exhibit, Riverside, CA
+2024, Tranquil and Thankful, KBM Art Gallery, Riverside, CA

 2024, The Essence of a Woman, MVA Art Gallery, Bethlehem, PA